Preparing your pet for fireworks season

 - Try to minimise the amount of noise entering the bolt hole room from outside.
 The dog must not see the flashes of fireworks or lightening, so close the windows and use heavy curtains to make the room dark.

-- Bowls of food and water are essential and it is a good idea to make sure that your dog has emptied his bladder an hour or so before the storm or fireworks start
+- Bowls of food and water are essential and it is a good idea to make sure that your dog has emptied his bladder an hour or so before the fireworks start.

 - Leave a few special chews and things for your dog to eat in the hiding place in case he fancies something chewy to reduce his tension.
 However, do not be alarmed if he does not seem interested in them – some dogs are simply not interested in treats at a time like this.